Important Legal Disclaimer

 - Lose your bond + moving costs + new bond = $3,000-$5,000 loss

-Reality for first-time renters: Entry-level jobs are less stable.
-Casual work means inconsistent hours.
-Build your emergency fund before buying a $400 couch.
+Reality for new renters: Entry-level jobs are less stable.
+Casual work means hours can change.
+Build your fund before buying a $400 couch.

-The sofa test: If buying a $600 couch means having $0 savings, you can't afford the couch yet.
-Wait 6-8 weeks and save from your income.
+The sofa test: If buying a $600 couch leaves you with $0 savings, you can't afford it yet.
+Wait 6-8 weeks.
+Save from your income.

 Priority 1: Apartment Checklist for First Apartment - Essentials You Can't Live Without

 These 12 items stop you from sleeping on floors and eating takeaway.
-This is the foundation of your items list.
-Start here—these are the basics every renter needs on their new apartment checklist when building a setup.
+Start here.
+These are the basics every renter needs.

 Total cost: About $180-280